elizabethlundberg/oberon/README.md

-# Puck
+# Oberon

-Note-taking app that uses an arborial model.
+Note app for organizing notes into sections.

 ## By Lark Lundberg